Detailed Student Information

 Grade Equivalents for the PTA Department

-Students must pass each individual component of a PTA Department Core Course Laboratory practical with a 75% or better in order to pass the course.
-A student may repeat any component of a laboratory skills practical once only.
-Failure to obtain a 75% on the second attempt will result in removal from the course with a grade of F and removal from clinic with a grade of "W." When the student passes the practical/section on the second attempt, a score of 75% (no higher) will be awarded for the whole practical.
+Students must pass all videos and lab practicals with an 85% or better.
+If a practical has separate sections, the student must pass each section with an 85% or better to pass the practical.
+In the event of a failure, they may retake a practical or a section(s) once.
+Repeat practicals will be video-taped at the discretion of the faculty member.
+Failure to obtain an 85% on the second attempt will result in removal from the course with a grade of F and removal from the clinic with a grade of W. When the student passes the video/practical/section on the second attempt, a score of 75% (no higher) will be awarded for the whole practical.

 - Students are expected to be on time for all classes and exams.
 If you arrive late for an exam, you will not be allowed extra time.
 If you arrive more than 10 minutes late, the instructor is authorized to give you a grade of zero for that examination.